 When you submit your application to Bryant (using either the Common Application

 and supplements), please indicate on the supplemental section if you would like to be considered test optional.
 We strongly recommend that you carefully consider your decision.
 Once you have submitted your application, you will be unable to change your option.

 The committee seeks clear, concise, and focused writing that demonstrates thoughtful reflection.
 The three questions provide the opportunity to tell the story you wish your test scores could tell.
 You will be able to share your perspective on your academic strengths, educational goals, and the impact you believe you can make in the Bryant community and beyond.

 If you have indicated that you would like to apply test optional, your scores will not be considered as part of the application review.

 All applicants to Bryant are considered for merit scholarships at the time of the review of their application.
 This is true for all students regardless of submitting standardized test.
 Evaluation for merit is based on all elements of a student’s application, as well as the competitive nature of the applicant pool.

-Students who are transferring to Bryant can apply within the test optional guidelines.
+Students who are transferring to Bryant can apply within the test-optional guidelines.
 If you choose not to submit your SAT/ACT scores and have completed more than 10 college courses you do not need to answer the additional questions to complete the application.
-Students with fewer than 10 completed college courses can choose to apply as test optional but must answer the additional essay questions.
+Students with fewer than 10 completed college courses can choose to apply as test optional but must answer the three short-answer questions.